bootcoder/phase_0_unit_3/week_7/3_model_one_to_many_solo_challenge/my_solution.md

 ## Release 2: Explain the relationship
 The relationship between `users` and `tweets` is:
 <!-- because... -->
-This relationship is one-to-many.
+one-to-many.
 As there is one user that has many tweets.
+Also, and I'm going out a limb here, but, the name of the challenge is 'Modeling a one-to-many database - SOLO CHALLENGE.'

 ## Release 3: Schema Design
 <!-- Include your image (inline) of your schema -->